 Buonconsiglio Castle is the region’s most important historical and artistic monument and one of the best examples of Italian Renaissance Art.

-The first core is connected to Torre dell’Aquila, a defensive area on the eastern side of the city.
+The first core is connected to Torre dell'Aquila, a defensive area on the eastern side of the city.
 It is famous for siting the Gothic masterpiece Ciclo dei Mesi.
 The walls of the tower are decorated with a pictorial cycle containing frescoes of precious historical and artistic testimony.
-The social and economic life of the nobles and peasants in the 1300s and 1400s is depicted in them.
+In wich are depicted the social and economic life of the nobles and peasants in the 1300s and 1400s.

 The other nuclei of Buonconsiglio Castle are the Magno Palazzo, emblem of the Trentino Renaissance period, and the Giunta Albertina, in late 17th century Baroque style.